Virginia State Subsidy Profile

 25. Does Virginia offer a tuition waiver program?

-Virginia offers a Tuition Grant Program that covers tuition and fees at any Virginia community college for high school graduates or students who have a general education development (GED) certificate who were in foster care in the custody of a social services agency or were considered a special needs adoption at the time of graduation or GED completion.
-For eligibility and application information visit http://www.vccs.edu/Students/TuitionGrant.aspx
+Virginia offers a Tuition Grant Program that covers tuition and fees at any Virginia community college for high school graduates or students who have a general education development (GED) certificate who were in foster care in the custody of a social services agency or were considered a special needs adoption (based on financial eligiblity) at the time of graduation or GED completion.
+For eligibility and application information visit http://greatexpectations.vccs.edu/

-In addition, the Virginia Education and Training Voucher (ETV) Program may provide up to $5,000 per year for youth in college or a vocational or technical training program.
+In addition, the Virginia Education and Training Voucher (ETV) Program may provide up to $5,000 per year (based on available funds) for youth in college or a vocational or technical training program.
 Youth may qualify if:

 To find out more about the specific eligibility requirements, parents or youth can contact their caseworker or: